Nagasaki is a strange city. It’s strange in the sense that in many ways, it feels very “un-Japanese”.

 Check out my post on how to apply for a Japan tourist visa for a step-by-step process and a list of accredited agencies.

-I’m not an expert on Nagasaki but I do hope that you find this guide useful.
+I’m hardly an expert on Nagasaki but I do hope that you find this guide useful.
 I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+If you have any questions or comments, then please feel free to leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

-Thanks for stopping by and enjoy your trip!
+Thanks for stopping by and have a wonderful time exploring Nagasaki!

 These are some of the things we brought with us to Nagasaki.
 Check out our “What’s in Our Backpack?” post to see what other gear we bring with us on trips.
 (NOTE: The following links are Amazon affiliate links.)

 This guide contains affiliate links that will earn us a small commission if you make a purchase at no extra cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!